Creating and paying for a robust consultant care program can be expensive, but not having one can cost a company millions.

 By consistently measuring consultant satisfaction, you have time to intervene when problems arise and prevent contractors from leaving their placements early.
 You also don’t have to wait until the end of the quarter or the end of the year to gauge your consultant’s satisfaction and how your company’s reputation is currently perceived.
 You can see it measured continuously.

-Consistent communication and the ability to help identify problems as early as possible is what makes Sense such as asset to staffing firms.
+Consistent communication during the recruiting process and the ability to help identify problems as early as possible is what makes Sense such as asset to staffing firms.
 Great consultant engagement means that you stay in contact and provide a good experience for your people.
 When both of these things are achieved, you create a good reputation and brand for your business in the marketplace over the long term.

 As we showed in the beginning, a bad contractor experience leads to a bad reputation, which simply is bad for business.